MicrosoftDocs/well-architected/well-architected/mission-critical/mission-critical-application-design.md

 ## Application-level resiliency patterns and error handling

-A mission-critical application architecture must be developed with resiliency in-mind.
-It's therefore critical that application code be designed and developed to be resilient, ensuring that the application can respond to failure, which is ultimately an unavoidable characteristic of highly distributed multi-tenant cloud environments like Azure.
+A mission-critical application must be developed with resiliency in-mind.
+It is therefore critical that application code be designed and developed to be resilient, ensuring that the application can respond to failure, which is ultimately an unavoidable characteristic of highly distributed multi-tenant cloud environments like Azure.

 More specifically, all application components should be designed from the ground-up to apply key resiliency patterns for self-healing, such as [retries with back-off](/dotnet/architecture/microservices/implement-resilient-applications/implement-http-call-retries-exponential-backoff-polly) and [circuit breaker](/dotnet/architecture/microservices/implement-resilient-applications/implement-circuit-breaker-pattern).
 Such patterns go great lengths to transparently handle transient faults such as network packet loss, or the temporary loss of a downstream dependency.
 So, the application code should address as many failure scenarios as possible in order to maximize service availability and reliability.

-When issues aren't transient in-nature and canbe fully mitigated within application logic, it becomes the role of the health model and operational wrappers to take corrective action.
-However, for this to happen effectively, it's essential that the application code incorporates proper instrumentation and logging to inform the health model and facilitate subsequent troubleshooting or root cause analysis when required.
-More specifically, application code should be implemented to facilitate [Distributed Tracing](/dotnet/core/diagnostics/distributed-tracing-concepts), by providing the caller with a comprehensive error message that includes a correlation ID when a failure occurs.
+When issues are not transient in-nature and cannot be fully mitigated within application logic, it becomes the role of the health model and operational wrappers to take corrective action.
+However, for this to happen effectively, it is essential that the application code incorporates proper instrumentation and logging to inform the health model and facilitate subsequent troubleshooting or root cause analysis when required.
+More specifically, application code should be implemented to facilitate [distributed tracing](/dotnet/core/diagnostics/distributed-tracing-concepts), by providing the caller with a comprehensive error message that includes a correlation ID when a failure occurs.

 Tools like [Azure Application Insights](/azure/azure-monitor/app/distributed-tracing) can help significantly to query, correlate, and visualize application traces.